-

 How to brew

-For brewing Shu Puer "Strong in Spirit" it is recommended to use a purple clay teapot or porcelain gaiwan.
-Water temperature is about 95°C. The brewing time of the first infusion is 30-40 seconds, subsequent infusions can be increased by 10-15 seconds.
+For brewing Shu Pu'er "Strong in Spirit," we recommend using a purple clay teapot or porcelain gaiwan.
+Water temperature is approximately 95°C. The first steeping time is 30-40 seconds; subsequent steepings can be increased by 10-15 seconds.

-Shu Puer "Strong in Spirit" is not just a drink, it is a journey into the world of Chinese tea culture.
-Its deep taste and noble aroma will allow you to immerse yourself in the atmosphere of Yunnan tea plantations and enjoy all the facets of this unique tea.
+Shu Pu'er "Strong in Spirit" is more than just a drink; it's a journey into the world of Chinese tea culture.
+Its deep flavor and noble aroma will immerse you in the atmosphere of Yunnan tea plantations and savor all the facets of this unique tea.

-In dry form, the aroma of puer is restrained, woody, with a prominent note of cherry tree bark.
-After washing, the aroma is rich, with shades of wet cherry leaf, oak bark and steamed wood.
+When dry, pu-erh tea has a restrained, woody aroma, with a prominent hint of cherry bark.
+After washing, the aroma is rich, with hints of damp cherry leaf, oak bark, and steamed wood.

-The taste of the shu puerh "Strong in Spirit" is dense, with a delicate sourness, woody notes and a hint of cherry tree resin.
-By the third steeping, the flavor range is leveled and softened.
-A sweetish note of cherry juice appears, perfectly harmonizing with the wood profile.
-This puerh lasted 6 full steeps.
-The infusion is clean and transparent, dark chestnut in color.
-The aftertaste is light, relaxed, with woody-cherry tones.
+The flavor of "Strong in Spirit" shu pu-erh is dense, with a delicate acidity, woody notes, and a hint of cherry tree resin.
+By the third steeping, the flavor profile evens out and softens.
+A sweet cherry juice note emerges, perfectly harmonizing with the woody profile.
+This pu-erh was steeped for six full infusions.
+The infusion is clean and clear, a dark chestnut color.
+The aftertaste is light and relaxed, with woody cherry tones.

 It is best to brew this pu-erh in a purple clay teapot or use a porcelain gaiwan.

-Shu Puer 2018 "Strong in Spirit" from the Tea Line brand gives energy to the body, gives strength and self-confidence, strengthens the spirit and calms the nerves, makes the eyes sharp, clears the mind and sobers up.
+Shu Puer 2018 "Strong in Spirit" from the Tea Line brand energizes the body, gives strength and self-confidence, strengthens the spirit and calms the nerves, makes the eyes sharp, clears the mind and sobers up.

 Name in Chinese